stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 although he failed in no test, it could be seen that the old application had all vanished.
-He had other concernments now; and when not in his new laboratory with a score of obsolete alchemical books, could be found either poring over old burial records down town or glued to his volumes of occult lore in his study, where the startlingly&mdash;one almost fancied increasingly&mdash;similar features of Joseph Curwen stared blandly at him from the great overmantel on the north wall.
+He had other concernments now; and when not in his new laboratory with a score of obsolete alchemical books, could be found either poring over old burial records down town or glued to his volumes of occult lore in his study, where the startlingly--one almost fancied increasingly--similar features of Joseph Curwen stared blandly at him from the great overmantel on the north wall.

   Late in March Ward added to his archive-searching a ghoulish series of rambles